jglatts/CTF-Element-Cutter/README.md

 # Check out ***Windows-CUT-GUI***
-Updated version of the GUI using visual basic and studio.
+Updated version of the GUI using visual basic